SoftUni-Internal/interactive-content/EN/03-Exception-Handling/03-Raising-(Throwing)-Exceptions.md

 # Using Throw Keyword

-- Throwing an exception with an error message:
+- Throwing an exception with an error message

 ```java
 throw new IllegalArgumentException("Invalid amount!");